dccircuit/IGME-235-Fall-2019/exercises/links.md

 1. Create the following file structure and put your index.html page in the top folder.
 Put the image into the appropriate subfolder and preview.

-make picture of 'game' folder with 'images' folder inside.
+    +++make picture of 'game' folder with 'images' folder inside.

 1. Fix the link to the image so that it works.